Kirow/blog/www/src/posts/create-github-pages-blog-bun-sveltekit.md

 reading-time: 4 min
 ---

-# Create a GitHub Pages Blog with Bun and SvelteKit

 In this guide, we'll create a fast, modern blog using SvelteKit, Bun, and GitHub Pages.
 This combination gives you an excellent developer experience with lightning-fast builds and deployments.

 ## Prerequisites